What are the conditions of water quality in the Cuyahoga River?

 Can I fish in the river?

 Fishing is permitted in the river, although compliance with state and federal laws is mandatory.
 All visitors wishing to fish must possess a valid state fishing license.
 There are certain park guidelines and regulations that must be followed when fishing within the National Park boundaries.
-Click here to download the Fishing Makes Memories site bulletin for a list of regulations.

 Is it safe to eat fish I catch in the river?